 Volunteering on a Care placement in Myanmar (Burma)

-As a Projects Abroad volunteer, you will work at one of our partner placements in Yangon or Bago, supporting the local staff by preparing and supervising educational activities for children from underprivileged backgrounds, including students at a school for the deaf and those at children’s homes.
+As a Projects Abroad volunteer, you will work at one of our partner placements in Yangon, supporting the local staff by preparing and supervising educational activities for children from underprivileged backgrounds, including students at a school for the deaf and those at care centres.

 At the school for the deaf, you will help run extra-curricular activities such as dance classes, arts and crafts, drama and English lessons.
 Your focus will be on encouraging creativity and cultural and language exchange, and providing much-needed support for the professional full-time staff at these organisations.

-You can also choose to volunteer at an orphanage in Yangon or Bago.
+You can also choose to volunteer at a care centre in Yangon.
 In the mornings, you will mainly work with the younger children who have not yet started school.
 In the afternoons, you will spend time with the older children and teenagers once they have returned from school.
 During school holidays, volunteers work with all ages throughout the day.

-On average, volunteers work at the orphanages for between 4 and 5 hours each day.
+On average, volunteers work at the care centres between 4 and 5 hours each day.
 However, there is no limit to your work hours, and we encourage volunteers to make the most of their time.